RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

+# Home

-# AeroFusion: Autonomous BLIMP Navigation and Sensor Integration Platform
+## AeroFusion: Autonomous BLIMP Navigation and Sensor Integration Platform

 ## 1. Repository Structure Review

-Before diving into the project details, we reviewed the cloned template to understand how the folder structure translates to the website.
+Before diving into the project details, we reviewed the cloned [template](https://embedded-systems-design.github.io/fork-report-website/)  to understand how the folder structure translates to the website.
 We removed all markdown pages except for **index.md** to prepare the report.
 This clean setup ensures that our final website only displays the main home page, keeping the structure clear and uncluttered.

 ## 2. Home Page